 Shade: Excellent shade, good place to ride on a hot Texas afternoon.

 Extras: Several parking lots, can fill up on weekends.
 City pool located next to the main parking lot.

 Post Ride Beer: Sierra Nevada Pale Ale.
 Crisp, refreshing and full bodied.
-The sharp taste matches the sharp trails at WC.
+The sharp taste matches the sharp and twisty turns of the trails at WC.